sigridjineth/sigridjineth/README.md

 ### Jin Hyung Park known as Sigrid Jin -- @jypthemiracle

 👋 Hi!
 Welcome to my GitHub place for those who pass by as a stranger or my acquiantance.
-I am an independent student researcher and back-end developer being active in South Korea, currently assuming his military duty to be officially end on May 2022.
+I am an independent student researcher, backend and smart contract developer being active in South Korea.

 ### Education
 * Back-end masters course, CodeSquad, Seoul-based programming hackerschool.
 (2020.01 ~ 2020.08)